abschmidt6/py-time-slice/README.md

 # py-time-slice
-A python program written to create timeslice images
+## A python program written to create timeslice images

+There are currently 3 working modes:
+--   Simple:    Linear slice, all images have equal weight
+--   Convex:    Variable slice, images in center have more weight
+--   Concave:   Variable slice, images on edges have more weight

+Additionally, all three modes can be run in reverse, to swap the ordering of the images

+## TODO
+--  Optimize(!!!)
+--  Fix concave/convex factors
+--  GUI